uk-gov-mirror/defra.fcp-dal-api/README.md

 > NOTE: to ensure the proxy has been correctly configured, connections to the API's data source (KITS) can be tested by following [the steps in this guide](./test_scripts/kits-testing-on-cdp.md).

+### SonarCloud

+The project is setup with SonarCloud to ensure certain important code quality standards are met.
+More information can be found [here](https://sonarcloud.io/project/overview?id=DEFRA_fcp-dal-api).

+### Dependabot - TODO!

+Decide whether to enable Depend-a-bot by renaming the [.github/example.dependabot.yml](.github/example.dependabot.yml) file to `.github/dependabot.yml` 🤷

 ## Docker

 ### Production image